Roadmap¶

 | 4096 | D1232 |

-strict transcendental kernels (the macros already generate the
+integer + strict transcendental kernels (the macros already generate

-per-tier code once the storage type exists).
+the per-tier code once the storage width is registered).
 Cargo features

 follow the existing wide / x-wide pattern - probably a new